quiltdata/quilt/docs/Advanced Features/workflows.md

 ### Default package name

 If you wish to set default package name you can use keyword `package_handle` in `workflows/config.yml`.
-Defaults for creating package from directory are located at `files`  sub-field, for creating package for scratch, editing or copying are set up at `packages`.
+Defaults for creating package from directory are located at `files` sub-field, for creating package from scratch, editing or copying are set up at `packages`.
 You can use `<%= directory %>` to substitute current directory and `<%= username %>` for current username.
 For example: